0xJs/RedTeaming_CheatSheet/windows-ad/Domain-Privilege-Escalation.md

 - The blog says this is a requirement but it isn't "On a Domain Controller to have the LDAPS channel binding not required (default value)".
 You can relay to LDAP and use your own object with a SPN or relay to LDAPS and it will create it.
 If LDAP or use a specific user use the ```--escalate-user``` flag.

 #### Check who can add computers to the domain
+- If not already owning an account with SPN
 ```
 (Get-DomainPolicy -Policy DC).PrivilegeRights.SeMachineAccountPrivilege.Trim("*") | Get-DomainObject | Select-Object name